-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
-If you or a loved one has been injured due to a building code violation, contact our personal injury law office today for a free consultation.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+If you or a loved one has been injured due to a building code violation, contact our personal injury law office in Chicago, IL today for a free consultation.

 Examples of Building Code Violations

 The main purpose of building codes is to keep the structure safe for the innocent people that enter it.
 There are countless aspects of buildings that must be maintained and constructed by the property owner or other parties responsible for the property in a way that they comply with the codes.

 These codes govern the materials, layout, design, and building practices that must be followed in a property.
 Installing fire sprinklers, smoke detectors, accessibility, lighting, and much more are just some of the practices which must be followed according to state law.
 However, when these are violated, common building code violations that could cause injury include the following: